How Bright in Gravitational Waves are Millisecond Pulsars for the Galactic Center GeV Gamma-Ray Excess? A Systematic Study and Implications for Dark Matter: Introduction

-However, there is also a well-motivated astrophysical interpretation: an unresolved population of MSPs in the inner Galaxy can reproduce the observed GCE spectrum and morphology at current \textit{Fermi}-LAT resolution~\cite{Abazajian:2010zy,Yuan:2014rca,Petrovic:2014xra,Lee:2015fea,Bartels:2015aea,Macias:2016nev,Bartels:2017vsx,Gautam:2021wqn}.
+However, there is also a well-motivated astrophysical interpretation: an unresolved population of MSPs in the inner Galaxy can reproduce the observed GCE spectrum and morphology at current \textit{Fermi}-LAT resolution~\cite{Abazajian:2010zy,Yuan:2014rca,Petrovic:2014xra,Lee:2015fea,Bartels:2015aea,Macias:2016nev,Bartels:2017vsx,Gautam:2021wqn}\footnote{We note that some earlier studies questioned the MSP interpretation, arguing that the spectra of known MSPs are too soft at sub-GeV energies and that population estimates inferred from low-mass X-ray binary counts suggest unresolved MSPs could contribute only a small fraction of the GCE intensity~\cite{Hooper:2013nhl,Cholis:2014lta}.
+However, subsequent analyses have largely addressed these concerns.
+The sub-GeV spectrum of the GCE is now known to be heavily affected by systematic uncertainties in Galactic diffuse emission modeling~\cite{Fermi-LAT:2017opo}.
+Furthermore, recent binary population synthesis models have demonstrated that an MSP population formed via the accretion-induced collapse of oxygen-neon white dwarfs can naturally reproduce the GCE's intensity, spectrum, and morphology, while strictly obeying LMXB constraints~\cite{Gautam:2021wqn}.}.
 These MSPs are mostly in the Galactic bulge, so hereafter we refer to them as \textbf{``bulge MSPs''} for simplicity.
 MSPs are rapidly rotating neutron stars (NSs) whose rotational kinetic energy can power radio, gamma rays, and other electromagnetic emissions.
 Young pulsars spin down on Myr timescales; subsequent accretion can recycle ``dead'' pulsars to millisecond periods~\cite{1982Natur.300..728A}.
 These recycled MSPs typically have lower surface magnetic fields, $B_{\rm surf}\sim10^8$--$10^9$~G, and their long lifetimes of order Gyr make the existence of a substantial bulge population astrophysically plausible~\cite{BHATTACHARYA19911,Lorimer:2008se,Gnedin:2013cda, Arca-Sedda:2014ila, Brandt:2015ula, Macquart:2015jfa}.